sinclairzx81/sidewinder/libs/channel/readme.md

 ## Select

-The Select function allows multiple channels to be combined into a single receiver channel.
-This type allows different sending processes to be combined such that a single receiver can iterate from multiple sources.
+The Select function allows multiple channels to be combined into a single Receiver channel.
+This type allows different sending processes to be combined such that a single Receiver can iterate from a set of multiple Channels.

 <details>
     <summary>Example</summary>